currawong-project/libcw/notes.md

 cannot run as part of a poly.
 Any processor that calls a global function, like 'network_apply_preset()' must run a the top level only.

-- Consider eliminating the value() custom proc_t function and replace it by setting a 'delta flag' on the variables that change.
+- DONE: Consider eliminating the value() custom proc_t function and replace it by setting a 'delta flag' on the variables that change.
 Optionally a linked list of changed variables could be implemented to avoid having to search for changed variable values - although this list might have to be implemented as a thread safe linked list.

-- value() should return a special return-code value to indicate that the value should not be updated and distinguish it from an error code - which should stop the system.
+- DONE: value() should return a special return-code value to indicate that the value should not be updated and distinguish it from an error code - which should stop the system.
+Note: This idea is meaningless since variables that are set via connection have no way to 'refuse' a connected value - since they are implemented as pointers back to the source variabl.e

+- The 'two slot' approach to setting variable no longer seems useful.
+The only reason not to eliminate it is to possibly use it as a way to test local values before they are set, but it isn't clear if this actually useful.

 - DONE: Allow proc's to send messages to the UI.
 Implementation: During exec() the proc builds a global list of variables whose values